Umarb2003/High-Power-Inverting-Buck-Boost-Converter/README.md

 # High-Power-Inverting-Buck-Boost-Converter

 # Project Description
 This project focuses on designing and simulating a high-power inverting buck-boost converter circuit using the TL494 IC, which regulates and controls output voltage and current in switch-mode power supplies.
-The design emphasizes the use of readily available discrete components, thermal management, and optimal routing techniques.
+The design emphasizes the use of easily accessible components, heat regulation, and efficient routing techniques.

 A 2-layer PCB layout and schematic were created in Altium Designer, incorporating advanced features like the Design Rule Check and a comprehensive Bill of Materials to ensure manufacturability and reliability.
 The circuit was prototyped and tested on a breadboard, providing valuable hands-on experience with hardware debugging and implementation challenges.